Kea: Relationship with humans

-Kea, which are social, have been found to have a level of high cognitive ability, with the capacity to solve complex tasks.
-This curiosity and urge to explore and investigate makes this bird both a pest for residents and an attraction for tourists.
+Kea, which are social, have a high level of cognitive ability and the capacity to solve complex tasks.
+This curiosity and urge to explore and investigate make the bird both a pest for residents and an attraction for tourists.
 In 2017 the kea was voted New Zealand Bird of the Year in a campaign to raise awareness about the country's endangered wildlife.

 Called "the clown of the mountains", it will investigate backpacks, boots, skis, snowboards, and even cars, often causing damage or flying off with smaller items.
-Kea have been kept as pets before being protected, but rarely, since they were difficult to capture and destructive when in captivity.
+Kea have been kept as pets before they were protected, but rarely, since they were difficult to capture and destructive when in captivity.

 People commonly encounter wild kea at South Island ski areas, where they are attracted by the prospect of food scraps.
-Their curiosity leads them to peck and carry away unguarded items of clothing, or to pry apart rubber parts of cars – to the entertainment and annoyance of human observers.
+Their curiosity leads them to peck and carry away unguarded items of clothing, or to pry apart rubber parts of cars, to the entertainment and annoyance of human observers.
 They are often described as "cheeky".
 A kea has even been reported to have made off with the passport of a tourist who was visiting Fiordland National Park.

-The Department of Conservation also suggested that the time savings resulting from a more calorie-rich diet will give kea more free time to investigate and hence damage things at campsites and car parks.
+The Department of Conservation suggested that the time savings resulting from a human-assisted, more calorie-rich diet gives kea more free time to investigate and damage things at campsites and car parks.

-The birds' naturally trusting behaviour around humans has also been indicated as a contributing factor in a number of recent incidents at popular tourist spots where kea have been purposely killed.
+The bird's naturally trusting behaviour around humans has also been indicated as a contributing factor in a number of incidents at popular tourist spots where kea have been purposely killed.

 Kea were eaten by Māori.
 They were believed by the Waitaha tribe to be kaitiaki (guardians).